-William’s former ‘court jester’ Guy Pelly among Louis’ godparents
+William’s former ‘court jester’ Guy Pelly among Louis’s godparents

 The Duke of Edinburgh, 97, has retired from public duties and has been enjoying his free time away from London.

-Louis’ grandfather the Prince of Wales and the Duchess of Cornwall will be present, along with Louis’ maternal grandparents Carole and Michael Middleton.
+Louis’s grandfather the Prince of Wales and the Duchess of Cornwall will be present, along with Louis’s maternal grandparents Carole and Michael Middleton.

 The Duke and Duchess of Sussex will also be guests, as will Kate’s brother James Middleton, and Kate’s pregnant sister Pippa with her husband James Matthews – the brother of former Made In Chelsea star Spencer Matthews.